57blocks/website-article/articles/Drive iOS App Downloads with Clip/README.md

       //do something in Clip
 ```

- *Clip's local data can be passed to the full App through the app group.
+ *Local data can be passed to the full App through the app group.
 First, you need to enable `"App Groups"` at Capability, then in Clip:*

 ```swift
     let sharedUserDefaults = UserDefaults(suiteName: "group.ClipToApp")